jacksleight/blade-tailor/README.md

 </div>
 ```

+Technicailly this isn't really necessary, as the package will attempt to make these changes itself if it detects a tailored component, however doing it explicitly is more robust.

 ### Using Tailwind Merge

 This package does not require [Tailwind Merge](https://github.com/gehrisandro/tailwind-merge-laravel) as a dependency, but if it's installed it will be used when merging your custom classes with the default ones.